After waking up early, I decided to hop on Twitter for my morning dose of hate. I came across this tweet by a writer of the Atlantic:

 But the point of the story is that, for as long as I can remember, politics was never not emotional.
 Although, of course, politics shouldn’t be predominantly emotional, lest our judgments over policy is dependent more on what we feel they would do rather than what they will actually do.
 Nevertheless, the emotional response is natural.

-In addition, it’s evident that news networks and big tech together intentionally hide and neglect certain information.
+News networks and big tech together intentionally hide and neglect certain information.
 Time Magazine in their article, “The Secret History of the Shadow Campaign That Saved the 2020 Election“, admitted to how “shadow campaigners” worked to change election laws and influence the outcome of the 2020 Election.

 The top comment to the tweet mentioned that Frum’s wife’s pathology was evidence of Trump’s “dystopian hellscape.”
 But conveniently missed, as a result of political bias, was the news coverage and personal disposition that influenced his wife’s behavior.
 Not only was, and is, news coverage favorable to Biden and, under Trump, determined to manufacture the perception that the world is ending, but Frum, whether intentionally or not, observed that his wife doesn’t even watch the news in the morning anymore.
 If she’s listening to music instead, how would she know what’s going on?

 To drive this point home, we can flip the script.
 If there are any Trump supporters, who are now sitting around listening to the news, slanted toward the right, that make just as exaggerated sensationalist headlines, they may believe that the country is in far greater peril.
 And perhaps that would be true.
-However, if there were any Biden supporters (whether or not “Biden” supporters truly exist), that sat around listening to the news, slanted toward the left, they would have a more favorable view of the state of the country.
+However, if there were any Biden supporters (whether or not Biden supporters truly exist), that sat around listening to the news, slanted toward the left, they would have a more favorable view of the state of the country.
 If anything, this is evidence of political pathology that’s relatively dependent on who’s in office.
 In other words, if you cannot enjoy music because of who’s in office, that’s a psychological issue, even on the sociological level; but it is not normal.

 That top comment is correct about network producers: they loved Trump; but so did their viewers who were, like Frum’s wife, fixated on him.
 It’s appropriate to correlate networks’ and viewers’ obsession with Trump as mutually reinforcing.
-Since he’s been out of office, ratings have been low: there’s simply nothing to fear anymore, so MSM tells us, not because there isn’t anything to fear but because fear is self-prescribed.
+Since he’s been out of office, ratings have been low: there’s simply nothing to fear anymore, so MSM tells us, not because there isn’t anything to fear but because fear is prescribed.